Three-dimensional $\mathbb{Z}$ topological insulators without reflection symmetry: Introduction

 This rather unexpected exception to the tenfold periodic table of topological insulating phases has naturally led to questions on what, if any, other exceptions may exist to prompt a reexamination of this paradigm.
 Moreover, rapid advances in meta-materials and engineered (designer) systems~\cite{zheludev2012metamaterials,wang2009observation,hafezi2013imaging,rechtsman2013photonic,nash2015topological,susstrunk2015observation,PhysRevX.5.021031,peterson2018quantized,PhysRevLett.122.233902,PhysRevLett.122.233903} for realizing the exotic physics of such exceptional systems in an experimental setting provides additional motivation to answer this question.

-In this work, we show that projected topological branes (PTBs), recently introduced in Ref.~\cite{panigrahi2022projected}, provide a robust pathway to realizing such exceptional systems.
-In particular, we demonstrate that topological classification of the $(d+1)$ dimensional system is preserved in the dimensional reduction procedure, realizing a $d-$dimensional topological brane.
+{ In Ref.~\cite{panigrahi2022projected}, projected topological branes (PTBs) were introduced as a robust pathway to performing dimensional reduction of a lattice tight-binding model while preserving the bulk topology.
+This construction was exemplified on one- and two-dimensional PTBs obtained from two-dimensional Chern insulators and three-dimensional (3D) Weyl semimetals, respectively.
+In this work, we generalize this method further, placing special emphasis on systems beyond the physical three spatial dimensions.} In particular, we demonstrate that topological classification of the $(d+1)$ dimensional system is preserved in the dimensional reduction procedure, realizing a $d-$dimensional topological brane.
 This procedure thereby offers a route to traverse the AZ table, as shown in Fig.~\ref{fig:AZTablePTBs}, and realize topological states in lower dimensions which would otherwise not be permitted.

 For clarity, we focus on time-reversal symmetric (class AII) insulators in three dimensions as these represent a majority of real, spinful, condensed-matter systems.
 In the presence of reflection symmetry, they are characterized by an integer topological invariant, therefore accommodating $\mathbb{Z}$ classification~\cite{PhysRevB.88.075142,RyuRMP}.
 However, for general time-reversal insulators lacking additional symmetry, the AZ table limits topological classification to only a parity, $\mathbb{Z}_{2}$, invariant.
 By contrast, in four spatial dimensions class AII insulators admit a $\mathbb{Z}$ invariant.